Container groups in Azure Container Instances

 - Includes two Azure file shares as volume mounts, and each container mounts one of the shares locally.

 Multi-container groups currently support only Linux containers.
-For Windows containers, Azure Container Instances only supports deployment of a single instance.
+For Windows containers, Azure Container Instances only supports deployment of a single container instance.
 While we are working to bring all features to Windows containers, you can find current platform differences in the service Overview.

 Here are two common ways to deploy a multi-container group: use a Resource Manager template or a YAML file.
 A Resource Manager template is recommended when you need to deploy additional Azure service resources (for example, an Azure Files share) when you deploy the container instances.
 Due to the YAML format's more concise nature, a YAML file is recommended when your deployment includes only container instances.
+For details on properties you can set, see the Resource Manager template reference or YAML reference documentation.

 To preserve a container group's configuration, you can export the configuration to a YAML file by using the Azure CLI command az container export.
 Export allows you to store your container group configurations in version control for "configuration as code."
 Or, use the exported file as a starting point when developing a new configuration in YAML.

-Azure Container Instances allocates resources such as CPUs, memory, and optionally GPUs (preview) to a container group by adding the resource requests of the instances in the group.
-Taking CPU resources as an example, if you create a container group with two instances, each requesting 1 CPU, then the container group is allocated 2 CPUs.
+Azure Container Instances allocates resources such as CPUs, memory, and optionally GPUs (preview) to a multi-container group by adding the resource requests of the instances in the group.
+Taking CPU resources as an example, if you create a container group with two container instances, each requesting 1 CPU, then the container group is allocated 2 CPUs.

 Minimum and maximum allocation